Dhruvteja/OIBSIP/TASK-1/README.txt

+1) Download all file in single workspace.
-1) Open the file and run install.bat file.
+2) Open workshop and run install.bat file.
-2) Run the start.java file.
+3) Run the start.java file.
-3) use login credentials as
+4) use login credentials as
 	Username: dush
 	Password: 1234